angga-22/github-find-repo/README.md

 # github-find-repo - bitFlyer

-## This is a small features to searching github repository
+## This is a small features for searching github repository

 ## Tech Stack
 1. React Typescript